Framing the value of imperfect produce through signage in retail services

 Project dates: 2020 - 2022

-This research aimed to understand how customer value propositions (CVPs) that frame the value of imperfect produce through retails signage affect customer engagement with imperfect produce and whether consumers’ value orientation moderates this relationship.
+This master of philosophy research aimed to understand how customer value propositions (CVPs) that frame the value of imperfect produce through retails signage affect customer engagement with imperfect produce and whether consumers’ value orientation moderates this relationship.

 Why is this important?